Data Centers in León

 Executive Summary

-León is the mission-critical hub for Mexico’s industrial Bajío region, serving as a primary site for automotive and manufacturing data requirements.
-It offers a resilient alternative to over-saturated markets, providing the low-latency connectivity required for automated supply chains and high-stakes factory floor operations.
+León serves as the mission-critical hub for Mexico’s industrial Bajío region, providing essential support for automotive and manufacturing data requirements.
+It offers a resilient alternative to over-saturated markets, delivering the low-latency connectivity required for automated supply chains and high-stakes factory floor operations.

 León: At A Glance